 How does a cinema-scape dominated by apocalyptic depictions of climate change curtail our ability to imagine its aversion?
 Popular media frames climate change as inevitable; what if it didn't?
 Would we be more optimistic?
 Would we feel we had more agency?
 Would we act?

-A Hollywood Film in which Climate Change is Averted calls on our collective responsibility to address major social and political issues that will impact future generations.
-The title of this work is adapted from an essay in T.J.
-Demos' 'Decolonising Nature: Contemporary Art and the Politics of Ecology’ and seeks to address how cultural parameters curtail our ability to reimagine our world.
-The aforementioned phrase is superimposed onto a building; a cinema that claims to be screening this yet to be made film.
-The building itself utilises aspects of modernist and science fiction aesthetics, as a way of gesturing towards possible alternative futures.
+A Hollywood Film in which Climate Change is Averted calls on our collective responsibility to address major social and political issues that will impact future generations; and seeks to address how cultural parameters curtail our ability to reimagine our world.
+The banner depicts a cinema that claims to be screening this yet to be made film.
+The building itself utilises aspects of modernist and science fiction aesthetics, as a way of gesturing towards alternative futures.

 Originally produced for Survey, Jerwood Space, London, Oct - Dec 2018